Configure a Map Tour template

 The Home page appears.
 It lists all apps associated with your account.
 The Palm Springs Map Tour app is listed, but you can also access the app by scanning its QR code.

-- On your computer, reopen AppStudio for ArcGIS Desktop Edition.
+- On your computer, reopen AppStudio for ArcGIS.
 Confirm that the Palm Springs Map Tour app is selected and click QR Code.

 A QR code for the app is displayed.